 (Above) The maitake mushroom, another fungus where there is interest in it’s anti-tumour properties.

-So it almost definitely is not a good idea to throw away your cancer medication and run into the forest to hunt mushrooms.
+So it is not a good idea to throw away conventional medicine and run into the forest to hunt mushrooms.
 However, as research funding into complementary therapy grows, it is just a matter of time before convincing evidence regarding the human anti-tumor medicinal activity of mushrooms becomes available.
 In vivo and ex vivo experiments in experimental models imply mushrooms such as reishi, turkey tail, and cordyceps, will have a role in reducing side effects from chemotherapy, improving the efficiency of standard therapy, and possibly, even as a standalone therapy.
 The demonstrated efficiency of PSK in several high quality clinical trials supports the potential of medicinal mushrooms in the fight against cancer.
 What is needed now is more human clinical studies.